EFFECTIVE DATE OF CURRENT POLICY: 9/9/2019

 We may collect, store and process personal or other information that you supply to us through your use of the Site.
 For example, Anchin collects personally identifying information from our users through the Site’s “Contact Us” page (https://www.anchin.com/contact/), and from time to time there may be other pages where information may be sought which will seek similar information.
 Generally, this information includes:

-We do not collect any Special Categories of Personal Data about you (this includes details about your race or ethnicity, religious or philosophical beliefs, sexual orientation, political opinions, trade union membership, or health, genetic and biometric data).
-We also do not collect any information about criminal convictions and offenses.
+Except as may occur during our hiring process, when criminal history or ethnic background may be disclosed, we do not collect any Special Categories of Personal Data about you (this includes details about your race or ethnicity, religious or philosophical beliefs, sexual orientation, political opinions, trade union membership, health, genetic and biometric data, or about criminal convictions and offenses).

-Any electronic communication sent to us through the Site or via e-mail may not be secure, as transmissions over the Internet are not 100% secure at all times, and thus may be disclosed.
-Therefore, even though we provide a secure Client Portal and take efforts to keep our Client Portal secure, there is no guarantee that it will be secure at all times.
-Please also be aware that the sending of electronic mail to our professionals or through other contact information provided in the Site does not create a client relationship between you and Anchin, and the contents of any such electronic mail are not privileged.
+Any electronic communication sent to us through the Site or via e-mail may not be secure, as transmissions over the Internet are not 100% secure at all times.
+Please also be aware that the sending of electronic mail to our professionals or through other contact information provided in the Site does not create a client relationship between you and Anchin, which can only be created by through an engagement letter or similar agreement.
+Accordingly, the contents of any such electronic mail are not confidential.

 Information Collected Through Automatic Data Collection Technologies